 Well, there are some things you may not have considered.

-Take a look at these features advertised on their website:
+Take a look at the AngelSense features advertised on their website:

 So, do you see the concerns?

 Another item to consider–please, please do not just “hmph, I’m going to do this anyway!” and try to hide it on your child.
 If your situation is that dire, the child likely should not be in that placement.
-And you could end up getting arrested.
+And you could end up getting in significant legal trouble.

-According to their website though, Angel Sense says that it has added a “school” setting where you can turn this off during the day.
+According to their website, Angel Sense says that it has added a “school” setting where you can turn this off during the day.

 - Does this child really need to be GPS tracked?